 Because this phenomenon is relatively new: Articles might be a better option than books.
 Different databases will cover different areas.
 Here are some sure bets...

 1. Choose the "Off Campus" Link.

 2. Select Institution: University of Rio Grande & Rio Grande Community College.

-4. Your Library PIN is the last four digits of your Social Security Number (Example: 1234).
+5. If you need a Library PIN: It is the last four digits of your Social Security Number (Example: 1234).

 Elsevier's Novel Coronavirus Information Center - Find expert, curated information for the research and health community.
 All resources are free to access and include guidelines for clinicians and patients.

 Oxford University Press Resources on Coronavirus and Related Topics - Online resources and leading journals freely accessible.

 JAMA Network: Coronavirus Disease 2019 (COVID-19) - Includes Q&A's with NIAID's Anthony Fauci, and past publications on vaccine development, infection control, and public health preparedness.

 MIT Articles Understanding Pandemics & Epidemiology - Select articles that speak to issues related to pandemics, epidemiology, and other relevant topics.